wenkaiingermany/NCE_03/Lesson_43.md

 go under
 go to the bottom
 The tragic sinking of this great liner will always be remembered, for she went down on her first voyage with heavy loss of life.

+### The pie committee telephoned a local garage owner who (= and the owner) arrived in a recovery truck to salvage the pie dish.

+a recovery vehicle / truck: one for taking broken-down cars, etc. to a garage

+### Shivering in their wet clothes, the teenagers looked on while three men dived repeatedly into the water to 'locate the dish.

+shiver / tremble 颤抖
+She shivered at the thought of going into the dark house alone.
+We were trembling with excitement.
+The bridge trembled as the train sped across it.
+Suddenly, there was a slight trembling sound from below, adn the captain went down to see what had happened.
+By this time her legs were beginning to tremble, so she sat down and accepted a cup of very strong tea, while he telephoned the police.

+**look on**
+The gaoler looked on eagerly, anxious to see if his fellow-actor had at last learnt his lines.

+**onlooker**
+We look on her as a daughter.

+**locate**
+They located the right chimney by tapping at the walls and listening for the man's cries.

+### They had little difficulty in finding it, but hauling it out of the water proved to be a serious problem.

+have difficulty / trouble (in) doing sth.
+hava a hard time doing sth.

+She had a hard time writing the dear John letter.

+### The sides of the dish were so smooth that it was almost impossible to attach hawsers and chains to the rim without damaging it.

+hawser n. (船上的)粗缆绳

+### Eventually (最终) chains were fixed to one end of the dish of the dish and a powerful winch was put into operation.
+fix sth. to / on sth.
+The shelves should be fixed to the wall with screws.

+winch n. 绞车, 卷扬机

+put / bring sth. into operation 开动,实施,使生效
+It's time to put our plan into operation
+New legislation will be brought into operation in January.

+### The dish rose to the surface and was gently drawn towards the cannal bank.

+gently adv. carefully, without a lot of force or sudden change in movement

+Frank gently lifted the crockery out of the box and suddenly noticed a miniature painting at the bottom of the packing case.

+### For one agonizing moment, the dish was perched precariously on the bank of the canal, but it suddenly overbalanced and slid back into the water.

+moment n.
+1. a particular point in time
+Just at that moment there was a knock on the door.
+2. a very short period of time
+I'll come back to that point in a moment.
+It was quiet for a moment, then Rae spoke.
+'I don't understand,' said Lucy after a moment.

+**perch**
+be perched on ...
+The path led to a tiny village (which was) perched on the steep sides of a mountain.

+**precarious**
+a precarious future
+He is in precarious health.
+They lived precariously on the income from a few small investments.

+overbalance v. 失去平衡

+### The men were now obliged to try once more.
+be / feel obliged to do sth.
+However, as the evidence began to accumulate, experts from the Zoo felt obliged to investigate, ...

+He had been obliged to join the army during the Second World War.

+### This time they fixed heavy metal clamps to both sides of the dish so that they could fasten the chains.

+clamp n. device for holding things tightly together, usu. by means of a screw 夹具，夹钳

+### The dish now had to be lifted vertically because one edge was resting against the side of the canal.

+rest (sth.) on / against sth.
+She stood three feet high and her hands rested on her hips.

+### The winch was again put into operation and one of the men started up the truck.
+start (sth. <->) up
+if an engine, car etc, starts up, or you start it up, it begins working

+The driver got back into the car and started up.
+Rory started up the engine and got the vehicle moving.

+### Several minutes later, the dish was successfully hauled above the surface of the water.

+### Water streamed in torrents over its sides with such force that it set up a huge wave in the canal.

+torrent n. 洪流
+in torrents
+The rain came down in torrents.

+current
+stream
+trickle

+The trickle became a stream; the stream has now become a torrent.

+such ... that ...
+He wanted to buy a $300 watch for his wife, but he was in such a bedraggled condition that an assistant refused to serve him.

+set up 造成，导致
+It is as if a single unimportant event set up a chain of reactions.

+### There was a danger that the wave would rebound off the other side of the bank and send the dish plunging into the water again.

+there is / was a danger that ...
+This greatly reduced the speed of the ship, for there was a danger that if she travelled too quickly, this rudder would be torn away as well.

+there is always hope that ...
+there is no denying that ...
+there is no doubt / questin that ...
+there is every likelihood that ...
+there is little likelihood that ...
+there is no shortage of ...
+there is an element of truth in ...
+there is a good deal of truth in ...

+rebound from / off ... 从...反弹
+The ball rebounded from / off the goalpost and Owen headed it in.

+send ... doing 使...突然移动
+A fire in the casino sent people fleeing for safety.
+A careless step sent rocks tumbling down on the climbers below.

+### Be working at tremendous speed, the men managed to get the dish on to dry land before the wave returned.

+She stands on dry land and is visited by thousands of people each year.